Technologicat/mcpyrate/doc/main.md

     raise SomeRelevantException(...)
 ```

 That, however, completely loses the original context.
-It is better to leave it available for introspection in the exception instance's `__context__` magic attribute (so that it can be accessed by a post-mortem debugger, or logged), but tell Python that you don't want it printed in the backtrace (see [the exception docs](https://docs.python.org/3/library/exceptions.html)):
+It is better to leave it available for introspection in the exception instance's `__context__` magic attribute (so that it can be accessed by a post-mortem debugger, or logged), but tell Python that you don't want it printed in the traceback:

 ```python
 try: